1921 - 2021

 • St John Passion on Good Friday

 In 2021, it was once again impossible to give performances of the St Matthew Passion, due to the continuing pandemic.
 Instead, it was decided to record the smaller-scale St John Passion in the Grote Kerk in Naarden, without audience.
 This television recording was broadcast on NPO 2 on Good Friday.
+This recording has also been published on All of Bach.

 Timeline image